This page is still being edited and reviewed.

 Samples can be created only when a target collection has been selected first.

-A generation of new samples can be carried out by two similar but not to be confused actions, Split Sample and Copy Sample .
+A generation of new samples can be carried out by two similar actions, Split Sample and Copy Sample , which will be depicted in the following.

 The Copy action is available via the action bar, or can be used within the element bar when dealing with reactions.
 To copy a sample, first select the sample whose structure you want to copy from the Samples list and then press button in the action bar.
 The Copy sample function is offered there in the lower area.
 When the function is selected, a details modal is opened for a new sample to be edited.